-Insurance or reinsurance that provides coverage to a person with an insurable interest in tangible property for Property insurance or reinsurance original premiums and losses of the reinsured.
+A generic term describing all forms of reinsurance in which the reinsurer shares a proportional part of the original premiums and losses of the reinsured.
 (Also known as pro-rata reinsurance, quota share reinsurance or participating reinsurance.)
 In proportional reinsurance the reinsurer generally pays the ceding company a ceding commission.
 The ceding commission generally is based on the ceding company's cost of acquiring the business being reinsured (including commissions, premium taxes, assessments and miscellaneous administrative expense) and also may include a profit factor.
 See also "Quota Share Reinsurance".